 The Yakima Housing Authority encourages resident involvement with programs like the Resident Advisory Board (RAB).
 The RAB provides the YHA and the residents with a forum for sharing information about the agency's Annual Action Plan.
-RAB membership is comprised of individuals who reflect and represent the residents assisted by the public housing agency (PHA).
+RAB membership comprises individuals who reflect and represent the residents assisted by the Public Housing Agency (PHA).
 The role of the RAB is to assist the PHA in developing the PHA Plan and in making any significant amendment or modification to the Plan.
-In addition, the Yakima Housing Authority is an active participant in crime-free rental housing, which allows the residents to be a part of the local block watch, which ONDS participates in every year, inviting the residents and local organizations to partake in National Night Out.
+In addition, the Yakima Housing Authority is an active participant in crime-free rental housing, allowing residents to participate in the local block watch, which ONDS participates in every year, inviting the residents and local organizations to partake in National Night Out.